petkopara/PetkoparaCrudGeneratorBundle/README.md

 ### Available new options
 The bundle adds few new parameters to the generate command compared to the doctrine crud generator.

-* `--with-filter` -  Whether or not to generate the filters.
+* `--with-filter` -  To generate the filters.

-* `--with-bulk-delete` - Whether or not to generate bulk delete code.
+* `--with-bulk-delete` - To generate bulk delete code.

 * `--template` - The base template name, which the views will override.
 For example set it to `--template=base.html.twig` to extends your base template.(by default TritonCrudBundle::base.html.twig).

-* `--bundle-views` - Whether or not to store the view files in app/Resources/views/ or in bundle's dir (default in app/Resources/views).
+* `--bundle-views` - Whether to store the view files in the bundles dir.
+By default the vies are stored in _app/Resources/views/_.
 It's not present in the wizard, but can be used as parameter.

 `--with-write` options is enabled by default.